dnstapir/pop/README.md

 The resulting policy has the following structure (in order of precedence):

-- no whitelisted name is ever included.
+- no allowlisted name is ever included.
 - blocklisted names are always included, together with a configurable RPZ action.
-- greylisted names that have particular tags that the resolver operator chooses are included, together with a configurable RPZ action.
+- doubtlisted names that have particular tags that the resolver operator chooses are included, together with a configurable RPZ action.
-- the same greylisted name that appear in N distinct intelligence feeds is included, where N is configureable, as is the RPZ action.
+- the same doubtlisted name that appear in N distinct intelligence feeds is included, where N is configureable, as is the RPZ action.
-- a greylisted name that has M or more tags is included, where both M and the action are configurable.
+- a doubtlisted name that has M or more tags is included, where both M and the action are configurable.